-In this tutorial, you will learn how to initialize, open and close a Userform using VBA.
+In this tutorial, you will learn how to initialize, open, and close a Userform using VBA.

-We have a simple Userform called basicUserform shown below with a label, a textbox, and three command buttons.
+For this example, we created a simple Userform called basicUserform shown below with a label, a textbox, and three command buttons.

 Open a Userform using VBA

 Use the Show Command to open the Userform called basicUserform:

 You can close a form using the Unload Command: